Engin-Boot/pong-stage-ektasaini/Stage0/collision.md

-This module will be responsible for checking collision between the four walls, ball and the paddle and thus returning the type of collison.
+This module will be responsible for checking collision between the four walls, ball and the paddle and thus returning the type of collision.

 ## Acceptance Criteria